After months of discussion with your partner, you’re officially ready. It’s time to sell your home and make your next move.

-Adding a 16×20-foot deck with railings on your property could cost you around $16,700.
-However, a well-maintained deck holds its resale value well.
-You could expect to get back around 66% of the project’s cost, or $11,000, once you complete the sale.
+Adding a 16×20-foot deck on your property with railings will cost you around $14,360 at the end of the day, but they hold their resale value extremely well.
+You can expect to get back around 72.1% of the project’s cost, or $10,355, once you complete the sale.

 Your home only has a second or two to make a great first impression on a potential buyer.
-The color, material, and style of your front door plays a major role in how people perceive your house.
-If your front door doesn’t make buyers feel welcome, there’s a good chance they won’t walk through it.
+Believe it or not, the color, material, and style of your front door plays a major role in how people perceive your house.
+If your front door doesn’t make buyers feel welcome, there’s a good chance they won’t even take the time to walk through it.

-Many consumers choose steel doors over wood or fiberglass doors for their durability, security, and energy efficiency.
+Steel doors, when compared to wood or fiberglass doors, are usually favored for their durability, security, and energy efficiency – so move forward with steel for the best return on investment.
 Out of all the projects we’ve mentioned here, replacing your entry door with one made of steel is by far the most affordable and simple to complete.

-With an average cost of $2,082 and a 65% return on investment, swapping your door before selling is a quick and easy way to boost your home’s curb appeal and get more money for your home.
+With an average cost of $1,881 and a resale value of $1,294 (68.8%), swapping your door before selling is a quick and easy way to boost your home’s curb appeal and get more money for your home.

-Try painting your front door a simple, traditional color for the best results.
-Experts say shades of dark red, navy blue, green, gray, and black tend to attract the most buyers.
+Try painting your front door a simple, traditional color for the best results – shades of dark red, navy blue, green, gray, and black tend to attract the most buyers.

 So… what’s going to be first on the to-do list?